Remo Williams: The Adventure Begins poster

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This reveals the protagonist's commitment to Remo is delivered to Chiun, the Master of Sinanju, to begin his training.
 He crosses into a new world of ancient martial arts discipline, leaving behind any hope of his old life., moving from reaction to action.

 The Collapse moment at 90 minutes (74% through) represents the emotional nadir.
 Here, Remo is captured, strapped to a table, and nearly killed by the diamond-armed assassin Stone.
 Chiun appears to have abandoned him.
-Remo faces death alone, the whiff of death literal., illustrates the protagonist at their lowest point.
+Remo faces death alone, the whiff of death literal., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 96 minutes initiates the final act resolution at 79% of the runtime.
 Remo reunites with Chiun and fully embraces his teaching.
 The synthesis moment - combining his American determination with Sinanju discipline, he's ready for the final confrontation., demonstrating the transformation achieved throughout the journey.